Institutional reviews of the HEIs' quality assurance processes

-HEIs and Swedish Higher Education Authority (UKÄ) have a shared responsibility for quality assurance in higher education.
+HEIs and the Swedish Higher Education Authority (UKÄ) have a shared responsibility for quality assurance in higher education and research.
 Most quality assurance efforts are to be conducted by the HEIs.
 This requires HEIs to have systematic quality assurance processes that UKÄ is responsible for assessing.

 UKÄ is also responsible for ensuring that all the courses and programmes are encompassed by these processes.
 This is done partly by UKÄ evaluating a selection of programmes and partly by the HEIs having responsibility for quality assuring their own courses and programmes and that UKÄ monitors that this has been carried out.

 The process for institutional reviews